 At Urban Teachers, we seek to empower students through excellent teaching.
 We’re not working to build a political coalition or expand to every state.
 Our goal is to transform urban school systems by building a culture of accountability and continual improvement in specific high-need cities.
 We go deep, not broad.
-Today, we focus on schools in three areas — Baltimore, Washington, DC and Dallas/Fort Worth — creating a pipeline of highly effective teachers who are committed to their students, schools, and communities.
+Today, we focus on schools in four areas — Baltimore, Dallas/Fort Worth, Philadelphia and Washington, DC — creating a pipeline of highly effective teachers who are committed to their students, schools, and communities.

-Fifty-two percent of our residents in Cohort 2017 are people of color.
+Sixty-three percent of our residents in Cohort 2020 are people of color.
 We are committed to increasing the percentage of teachers of color in our program.
 Studies show that having just one teacher of color can positively impact the academic performance of students of color for decades.

-Nearly one-third of our residents in Cohort 2017 are the first person in their family to go to college.
+Nearly one-third of our residents in Cohort 2020 are the first person in their family to go to graduate from college.
 They know what it’s like to be trailblazers–and they’re prepared to help their students do the same.